 Build and deploy highly-available, scalable, end-to-end media solutions

 Azure Media Services lets you deliver any media, on virtually any device, to anywhere in the world using the cloud.
 The collection of services provide encoding, live or on-demand streaming, content protection and indexing for video and audio content.

-Media Services is not available in the North Central US region.
+Media Services is not available in the Australia Central region.
 Please select another region.

-Media Services is not available in the East US 2 region.
+Media Services is not available in the Australia Central 2 region.
 Please select another region.